-- 6. After charging batteries, turn the House/ Coach Battery Switch off to disconnect the batteries and avoid parasitic\ drain. - \ Parasitic battery drain is the gradual drain by items connected directly to battery power such as clocks, radio memory, and the engine computer.
+- 6. After charging batteries, turn the Aux/Coach Battery Switch off to disconnect the batteries and avoid parasitic\ drain. - \ Parasitic battery drain is the gradual drain by items connected directly to battery power such as clocks, radio memory, and the engine computer. - 7.
+Have the vehicle chassis completely serviced and lubricated.
+Be sure radiator antifreeze protection level is sufficient for the lowest anticipated temperatures. - 8.
+Wash and wax the coach. - 9.
+Inspect all seams and seals around doors, windows, vents, and any other joints.
+Replace or repair any that are damaged.
+Sealing materials and compounds can be purchased from your dealer.
+Badly damaged weather seals may need to be replaced by your dealer.